Running a game

 PayPal Fees

 - All game places are now booked on-line using PayPal.
-PayPal charges a fee for each payment made, currently 3.4% of the sum paid, and so The Door does not benefit 100% from the fees collected though PayPal and this needs to be accounted for when budgeting.
+PayPal charges a fee as a percentage of the sum we receive for each payment made, and so The Door does not benefit 100% from the fees collected though PayPal and this needs to be accounted for when budgeting.

 Emergency Reserve

-- It is advisable to have an emergency reserve of around £100 set aside for any unexpected costs that may arise.
-These can come about for various reasons, be that from simply miscalculating your budget, a “rogue” crew member spending more than they were authorised to, or due to arriving at the venue the weekend of your event and finding that unexpected circumstances require you to rush out and purchase items that you did not budget for.
-The important thing with your emergency reserve is that it is just that, an emergency reserve, and you should not be tempted to spend it no matter how confident you become that you can spare the money as the need for the reserve may not be evident until after the game has taken place.
+-It is advisable to have an emergency reserve set aside for any unexpected costs that may arise.
+The important thing with your emergency reserve is that it is just that, an emergency reserve, and you should not be tempted to spend it no matter how confident you become that you can spare the money as the need for the reserve may not be evident until after the game is taking place.

 Once you have carefully researched and planned your budget, you then need to decide upon a realistic number of players that you can expect to attend.
-There are no official limits on how many players you can have at your event, but The Door generally tends towards smaller players groups of around 15.
-We tend to feel that any more than that can have a negative impact of game play.
+There are no official limits on how many players you can have at your event, but The Door generally tends towards smaller players groups of around 15 to 20.
 In addition although we have a history of booking out events, and doing so quickly, the more players you require for your event the more difficult it will be to fill all the available places; please be realistic in your expectations in this regard.
 You can then divide your total budget by the number of expected players to calculate your game fee.
 In practice we recommend that you think in terms of minimum and maximum players numbers for this (e.g. 12 players minimum and 15 players maximum), and then calculate the game fee based on the minimum number.

 To assist you the Treasurer will usually ask to see a breakdown of your budget and can even provide you with a form on which you can clearly record the expenses incurred.
 It is not the treasurer’s role to ensure that your budget is correct, that is your responsibility, besides the treasurer will not know you game and so will not be in a position to know what you will need to spend money on.
 Instead the treasurer’s role here is to provide some guidance to help you to avoid common pitfalls and problems.
 You should then submit final details of your expenses post game, along with receipts, for reimbursement.